nest/nest-simulator/model_conversion_3g_4g.md

               port handles_test_event(SpikeEvent&, rport) { return invalid_port_; }
             };

-* Implement check_connection().
-The fourth parameter, const CommenPropertiesType&, is new in the method signature relative to NEST 2.4, and the implementation slightly different.
+* Implement `check_connection()`.
+The fourth parameter, `const CommenPropertiesType&`, is new in the method signature relative to NEST 2.4, and the implementation slightly different.
 It forwards the actual connection checking to the base class.

         void check_connection(Node & s, Node & t, rport receptor_type, double_t t_lastspike,
                               const CommonPropertiesType& cp)